OpenSecEd/appliedcrypto/README.md

 Then you can go into the directory of the desired document and run `make`.
 The source files are structured as follows:

-- `crypto` contains slides for a high-level overview of cryptography.
+- `crypto` contains slides for a high-level overview of encryption.
+- `hashsign` contains slides for a high-level overview of signatures and hash functions.
 - `bitcoin` contains slides for how to analyse properties and design a system using proper crypto mechanisms.